HackYourFuture/databases/setup-db.md

 **Step 3: Installing MySQL driver to use with Node.js**

 We want to use MySQL with JavaScript and to this end, we use the following [package](https://github.com/mysqljs/mysql).

--   Use `npm install -g mysql` command to install it.
--   Navigate to the `Week1` folder from the VScode terminal and then execute the command `node connection-test.js`

-The output should be `The solution is: 2`.
+You can create an project wherever you want and install it.
+To test everything is working you can use the `connection-test.js` file.
+If you run it it should output `The solution is: 2`.